vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_DistributedTransaction/_index.md

 * [vtctldclient](../)	 - Executes a cluster management command on the remote vtctld server.
 * [vtctldclient DistributedTransaction conclude](./vtctldclient_distributedtransaction_conclude/)	 - Concludes the unresolved transaction by rolling back the prepared transaction on each participating shard and removing the transaction metadata record.
+* [vtctldclient DistributedTransaction get-info](./vtctldclient_distributedtransaction_get-info/)	 - Reads the state of the unresolved transaction by querying each participating shard.
 * [vtctldclient DistributedTransaction unresolved-list](./vtctldclient_distributedtransaction_unresolved-list/)	 - Retrieves unresolved transactions for the given keyspace.